 15) Sign Up for a Sailing or Kayaking Trip

 Sailing hasn’t been that popular in Okinawa but more recently, it’s experiencing an upward trend.

 There are now various sailing companies that offer trips to cruise around different islands in Okinawa.

 Alternatively, if you are a budding sailor, you can charter your own boat and go island hopping at your own pace.

-This way, you can stop by different islands – many of which are uninhabited – and enjoy your own secluded paradise.
+This way, you can stop by different islands in the East China Sea- many of which are uninhabited – and enjoy your own secluded paradise.

 16) Go Whale Watching